Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

     * The orientation of the stream frames may not always match the phone preview.
 For now, these frames may be rotated manually via a custom `CameraStreamSource` if desired.
 * OnBotJava
     * Browser back button may not always work correctly
-    * It's possible for a build to be queued, but not started.
-The OnBot Java build console will display a warning if this occurs.
+    * It's possible for a org.firstinspires.ftc.teamcode.build to be queued, but not started.
+The OnBot Java org.firstinspires.ftc.teamcode.build console will display a warning if this occurs.
     * A user might not realize they are editing a different file if the user inadvertently switches from one file to another since this switch is now seamless.
 The name of the currently open file is displayed in the browser tab.

 ## Version 5.0 (built on 19.06.14)